 African Methodist Episcopal (AME) Connection seeks to provide educational support, networking, spiritual well-being, and a sense of community for students who are members of the AME Church.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

-Basin and Towel has been active in serving both the Duke Divinity community and the greater Durham area for a number of years.
+Basin and Towel is an extension of Project BRI(DDD)GE and has been active in serving both the Duke Divinity community and the greater Durham area for a number of years.
 Basin and Towel offers opportunities to participate in educational programs, spiritual/theological reflection, and outreach and service focused on the scriptural call to social justice and compassion.
-Basin and Towel works to provide monthly programs for the Duke Divinity student body that incorporate worship, service and reflection, with the goal of connecting the student body to the needs in the local community.
+Basin and Towel and Project BRI(DDD)GE work to provide monthly programs for the Duke Divinity student body that incorporate worship, service and reflection, with the goal of connecting the student body to the needs in the local community.
 Contact the Office of Student Life at (919) 660-3548 for current student leadership.

 Black Seminarians Union